Chapter 19.20

 D. A crosswalk shall be required when a walkway crosses a driveway or a paved area accessible to vehicles.
 Raised crosswalks or speed bumps may be required at all points where a walkway crosses the lane of vehicle travel.
 [Ord.
 652 § 1, 2017; Ord.
 292 § 1, 2000]

 1. Parking Area Location: Off-street parking shall be located on the same site as the development served by the parking.
-The Director may approve off-site parking for uses located in zones other than RS or RM, if:
+The Director may approve off-site parking for uses located in zones other than Residential zones, if:

-A. The applicant provides an acceptable alternative plan in the event that the off-site parking does not work, and
+A. The applicant provides an acceptable alternative plan if the off-site parking does not work, and

-B. Appropriate legal documents establishing the off-site parking area are submitted for Director approval pursuant to BMC 19.20.050, and
+B. Appropriate legal documents establishing the off-site parking area are submitted for Director approval pursuant to BMC 19.20.050.

 2. Driveway Location, Design and Construction.
 Access between off-street parking areas and abutting public streets shall be designed, located and constructed in accordance with City of Burien development standards.